 Let Fans and Air Conditioning Work Together to Cool Your Home

 When you get home on a hot day, your first inclination may be to turn on the air conditioning to its coldest setting.
 But energy experts say that doesn’t speed the cooling process.
-In fact, it makes your AC unit work harder than necessary and uses even more energy, which is reflected on your utility bill.
+In fact, it makes your AC unit work harder than necessary.
+This uses even more energy, which is reflected on your utility bill.
 There are other ways to maximize the cold air that comes from your air conditioner.
-Using a fan in tandem with your AC can significantly reduce the hot temps in your home – and reduce your energy bill.
-By positioning fans near your air conditioning window units or in proximity to air vents where central air emits, you can circulate the cool air over a wider area, cooling more of the home.
+Using a fan with your A/C can significantly reduce the hot temps in your home – and reduce your energy bill.
+By positioning fans near window unit A/Cs or near central air vents, you can circulate the cool air over a wider area.
 Here’s a look at how it works.